funkylarma/adamchamberlin.info/src/posts/2006/03/se-can-kiss-my-ass.md

 Sony Ericcson’s answer to this problem, send the phone off to be repaired; BTW if it costs anything it will cost me!

-Cutsomer service, I love it!
+Customer service, I love it!